anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Much wisdom often goes with fewest words.
+Quote: Courage is not the absence of fear, but simply moving on with dignity despite that fear.

-By: Sophocles
+By: Pat Riley